ehrpg/qstar/docs/crisis.md

 # Crisis

-*A crisis requires a character to make a **Skill** roll or **Random** roll.
+*A crisis requires a character to make a **Skill** roll.
 In a crisis time slows down and actions become more atomic.*

 ## Difficulty

-Every task has a difficulty of 4.
+Every task has a difficulty of **4**.
 Some tasks require equipment or knowledge, in order to not suffer a penalty.
 Other tasks are very easy, and the roll gains a bonus, or you don't even have to roll at all.

 Not all tasks **require** a check.
 For example, finding some information inside books can be done without a skill check given enough time.
 A good skill check